 The Perfect Service Menu

-A truly great menu, whether in a restaurant or a salon, should tempt you to try almost everything on it, because it all sounds so totally irresistible.
+A fantastic menu, whether in a restaurant or a salon, should tempt you to try almost everything on it, because it all sounds so totally irresistible.

-Just reading the descriptions of each dish delights your senses…you can almost taste the food and know that you just have to try almost every dish over time.
+Just reading the descriptions of each restaurant dish delights your senses…you can almost taste the food and know that you just have to try them all over time.

 This is the difference between an average menu and a great menu.